mvaldezc/vision_tools/code_explanation/particlefilter.md

 rosrun vision_tools particlefilter
 ```

-One important thing to remark is that the color setpoint for this program can be stablished just drawing a rectangle in the image shown  in the dubugger mode:
+One important thing to remark is that the color setpoint for this program can be stablished just drawing a rectangle in the image shown  in the debugger mode:

 ![Color setup](https://github.com/marcovc41/vision_tools/blob/master/read_img/pf.PNG)